r-lib/styler/README.md

     don’t have a corresponding CRAN release).

 -   the upstream pre-commit framework.
-Use the update utilities provided by your installation method (i.e. `pip3` or
-    ``` brew``).
-If you chose conda, you can use ```precommit::update\_precommit()`.
-If you don't remember the installation method   you chose, just choose any and then upgrade.
-We'll warn you if you have   multiple executables installed and point you to their location so you can get   rid of all but one.
-You can check the version of you executable with`precommit::version\_precommit()\`.
+Use the update utilities provided by your installation method (i.e. `pip3` or `brew`).
+If you chose conda, you can use `precommit::update_precommit()`.
+If you don’t remember the installation method you chose, just choose any and then upgrade.
+We’ll warn you if you have multiple executables installed and point you to their location so you can get rid of all but one.
-    Updates to the pre-commit framework are not released in sync with
+    You can check the version of you executable with `precommit::version_precommit()`.
+Updates to the pre-commit
-    the R or hook revision updates.
+    framework are not released in sync with the R or hook revision updates.

 ## Uninstallation